 Labels and definitions for listed values

-Labels should be short but informative, keeping in mind that both end-users and encoders may view them, given that implementers of end-user display and production tools are likely to use listed value labels as ‘tooltips’ or explanatory text, or as the ‘display text’ of the attribute numeric code value for end users.
+Labels should be short but informative, keeping in mind that both end-users and encoders may leverage them.
+Implementers of end-user display and production tools are likely to use listed value labels as ‘tooltips’ or explanatory text, or as the ‘display text’ of the attribute numeric code value for end users.
 End-users are more likely to see labels than full definitions due to other demands on their attention and screen display constraints.

 Data types